Hassanat-Awodipe/Parch_and_Posey_Sales_Data/README.md

 Parch and Posey is a paper production company.
 It produces three kinds of paper: `standard, gloss and poster papers`.

 ### Data:
-The data was initially downloaded as CSV files from SQL course by Mode on Udacity.
+The data was initially downloaded as CSV files from the SQL course by Mode on Udacity.
 And it was used to make the first dashboard.
 Later on, a Postgres database was created and the data was uploaded.
 I made sure to use the same schema as its source which can be seen below.
 ![image](https://user-images.githubusercontent.com/45914807/187090049-35dde0da-9b59-4e6e-904c-512b06219142.png)

 Subsequently, the data was *extracted* from the database, *transformed* with Power Query then *loaded* to Power BI.